tari-project/rfcs/src/RFC-0305_Consensus.md

 The final design for liveness guarantees is still under active discussion.
 </div>

-A liveness break will only occur if at least a third of nodes are actively or passively colluding to prevent consensus being reached.
+A liveness break will only occur if at least a third of nodes in a single VNC are actively or passively colluding to prevent consensus being reached.
 Successive leader rollovers will have failed to resolve the issue, and the transaction will become stuck.

 Eventually, the entire network will stop functioning even though the network is sharded, because probabilistically, every contract will eventually produce a state change that required the Byzantine committee to be part of the